Rachel Alexandra: Rachel's Valentina

+Rachel's Valentina as a two-year-old.

 Six years to the day after Rachel Alexandra became the first filly or mare to win the Woodward Stakes, Rachel's Valentina won the Grade 1 Spinaway Stakes, Saratoga's premiere race for two-year-old fillies.
 Instead of starting in last position, she was third early on and swung to the outside around the turn, ultimately defeating a Tapit filly Tap To It.
 Due to her win in the Spinaway, Rachel's Valentina earned a spot in the 2015 Breeders' Cup Juvenile Fillies.
 She went off as the second choice and finished second to an undefeated filly named Songbird, who would go on to become a champion.
 Coincidentally, Songbird is by Medaglia d'Oro, sire of Rachel Alexandra.

 As a 3-year-old, Rachel's Valentina finished a close second in the Grade 1 Ashland Stakes.
 She was then made the favorite for the 2016 Kentucky Oaks after Songbird was scratched.
 Rachel Alexandra had won the Kentucky Oaks by over 20 lengths but Rachel's Valentina ran close to the pace before fading to sixth.
 She followed this up with a fifth-place finish in the Mother Goose Stakes.
 On July 24, 2016, Stonestreet Stable announced that Rachel's Valentina "will now retire from racing, sound and injury-free."
 Rachel's Valentina was bred to Curlin in 2017.

 Retirement

 Even though Rachel Alexandra fully recovered from the difficult delivery of Rachel's Valentina, she has not been bred in the succeeding years.
 "There's always a chance she could be bred again, you can never say never, but I don't think my nerves could take it," said Barbara Banke.

-Two times per year, usually in June and September/October, Stonestreet Farm hosts "See Rachel Day" where contest winners can visit with the mare.